WebAssembly/component-model/design/mvp/WIT.md

   // generates an import of the ID `wasi:filesystem/types` import wasi:filesystem/types;

-  // generates an import of the kebab-name `foo` import foo: func();
+  // generates an import of the plain name `foo` import foo: func();

-  // generates an import of the kebab-name `bar` import bar: interface {
+  // generates an import of the plain name `bar` import bar: interface {
     // ...
   }